Ethical Issues in Building and Maintaining Coalitions -- A 10-Step Decision-Making Model for Choosing between Right and Right

 Ethics refers to standards of conduct that indicate how people ought to behave, based on values and principles about what is right.
 Ethics deals with the ability to distinguish right from wrong and the commitment to do what is right.

 Individuals and organizations hold both ethical and non-ethical values.
-Ethical values are values, which relate directly to beliefs about what is right and proper.
+Ethical values are values relating directly to beliefs about what is right and proper.
 Ethical conduct generates a climate of trust that in turn promotes success of the coalition.3

-An ethical dilemma occurs when there is a conflict between core ethical values, between "right and right."
-There is no one clear-cut ethical choice.
+An ethical dilemma occurs when there is a conflict between core ethical values, between two decisions that are both "right."
+In these cases, there is no one clear-cut ethical choice.

-Turfism, or the desire to protect ones organization or 'self,' may first appear to be an ethical conflict.
-It is important to clearly evaluate the conflict to determine if it is a true ethical conflict, or if it is a case of turfism.
+"Turfism," or the desire to protect one's organization or "self," may first appear to be an ethical conflict.
+Clearly evaluate the conflict to determine if it is a true ethical conflict, or if it is a case of turfism.
 Disagreements over the selection of projects for funding or choosing members to serve on a board of directors may reflect turfism rather than an underlying ethical dilemma.
-Using the 10-Steps to Ethical Decision-Making described later in this publication will help coalitions identify the actual issues.
+Using the 10-Step Decision-Making Model described in this publication can help coalitions identify the actual issues.

 Resolving Ethical Dilemmas